ewelot/airtools/doc/manual-en.md

 Installing the AIRTOOLS software
 --------------------------------

 The AIRTOOLS project is hosted at <https://github.com/ewelot/airtools> where you can find the latest source code and documentation.
-Pre-compiled binary packages are build for several Debian based Linux distributions (e.g. Xubuntu) and can easily be installed by the following steps:
+Pre-compiled binary packages are build for several Debian based Linux distributions (e.g. Xubuntu) and can easily be installed by running an install script.

+The download of the installer requires a few more steps than usual, because you will fetch it from a GitHub source repository:

+-   From within the Linux virtual machine start the web browser and open the project page at <https://github.com/ewelot/airtools>.
+-   Locate the install script `install_deb.sh` within the source tree and click on it.
--   Download the [install script](https://github.com/ewelot/airtools/raw/master/install_deb.sh) by pressing the right mouse button on this link and selecting “Save Link As”.
+-   On the top-right of the displayed script source locate the button labeled “Raw”, click it with right mouse button and select “Save Link As” which will download the installer file.

+You run the installer by following the next steps:

 -   Open the file manager (e.g. double-click the “Home” icon on the desktop).
 -   Open the “Downloads” folder which should contain the previously downloaded file `install_deb.sh`.
 -   Open the “File” menu of the file manager and choose “Open Terminal Here”.
 A new terminal window will pop up, ready to enter commands to be executed.
--   Enter the following command to start the install script (you will be prompted for your password first): `sudo bash install_deb.sh`
+-   Enter the following command on a single line: `sudo bash install_deb.sh`
+-   You must provide your password before the installation is started.

 Upon first installation of the AIRTOOLS software the script will download many other required software packages from the official Xubuntu repository.
 This might take a few minutes depending on the bandwidth of your internet connection.
 At the end of the installation you will receive some log messages about success (or failure) in the terminal window.
 A log file is created for later reference and a new icon is showing up on your Linux desktop.